Great Leap Forward: Methods of estimating the death toll and methods of identifying the sources of the error

 Becker, Rummel, Dikötter, and Yang each compare several earlier estimates.
 Becker considers Banister's estimate of 30 million excess deaths to be "the most reliable estimate we have".
 Rummel initially took Coale's 27 million as a "most likely figure", then accepted the later estimate of 38 million by Chang and Halliday after it was published.
-Dikötter judged Chen's estimate of 43 to 46 million to be "in all likelihood a reliable estimate."
+Dikötter judged Chen's estimate of 43 to 46 million to be "in all likelihood a reliable estimate".
 He also claimed that at least 2.5 million of these deaths were caused by beatings, tortures, or summary executions.
 On the other hand, Daniel Vukovich asserts that this claim is coming from a problematic and unverified reference, because Chen simply threw that number as an "estimate" during an interview and because Chen hasn't published any scholarly work on the subject.
-Yang takes Cao's, Wang Weizhi's, and Jin Hui's estimates ranging from 32.5 to 35 million excess deaths for the period 1959–1961, adds his own estimates for 1958 (0.42 million) and 1962 (2.23 million) "based on official figures reported by the provinces" to get 35 to 37 million, and chooses 36 million as a number that "approaches the reality but is still too low."
+Yang takes Cao's, Wang Weizhi's, and Jin Hui's estimates ranging from 32.5 to 35 million excess deaths for the period 1959–1961, adds his own estimates for 1958 (0.42 million) and 1962 (2.23 million) "based on official figures reported by the provinces" to get 35 to 37 million, and chooses 36 million as a number that "approaches the reality but is still too low".

 Estimates contain several sources of error.
-National census data was not accurate and even the total population of China at the time was not known to within 50 million to 100 million people.
+National census data was not accurate and even the total population of China at the time was not known to within 50 to 100 million people.
 The statistical reporting system had been taken over by party cadre from statisticians in 1957, making political considerations more important than accuracy and resulting in a complete breakdown in the statistical reporting system.
 Population figures were routinely inflated at the local level, often in order to obtain increased rations of goods.
 During the Cultural Revolution, a great deal of the material in the State Statistical Bureau was burned.

 According to Jasper Becker, under-reporting of deaths was also a problem.
 The death registration system, which was inadequate before the famine, was completely overwhelmed by the large number of deaths during the famine.
 In addition, he claims that many deaths went unreported so that family members of the deceased could continue to draw the deceased's food ration and that counting the number of children who both were born and died between the 1953 and 1964 censuses is problematic.
 However, Ashton, et al. believe that because the reported number of births during the GLF seems accurate, the reported number of deaths should be accurate as well.
 Massive internal migration made both population counts and registering deaths problematic, though Yang believes the degree of unofficial internal migration was small and Cao's estimate takes internal migration into account.